API Reference¶

 A parameter value.

-- class Number(value: float)¶
+- class Float64(value: float)¶

-A decimal or integer value.
+A floating-point value.

 - class Bool(value: bool)¶